traveltowith

 Tip: Ask shop staff for free snack samples.
 Keep receipts in case kids change their minds.

-When is the best time to visit Chinatown Melbourne?
+When is the best time to visit Chinatown Melbourne (Melbourne, Australia)?

 If visiting in February, join the Chinese Lunar New Year Festival for free lion dances, dragon lantern shows and kids’ craft stalls.
 Check the Melbourne Chinatown Association website for exact dates.